FuseByExample/rest-dsl-in-action/src/main/fabric8/Readme.md

  - Create 2 child containers; one will be used as the Elasticsearch Database and the other for the project itself where the Apache Camel Routes will be deployed.

-Open a Windows or Unix Terminal and move to the installation directory of the JBoss Fuse 6.2 - GA distribution directory Run this command to launch first the JBoss Fuse Server and next within the Fuse Karaf console to issue the commands responsible to setup the environement
+Open a Windows or Unix Terminal and move to the installation directory of the JBoss Fuse 6.2 - GA distribution directory.
+Run this command to launch first the JBoss Fuse Server and next within the Fuse Karaf console to issue the commands responsible to setup the environment.

 ````
 $JBOSS_FUSE_INSTALL/bin/fuse